Revival and Upgrade of a Vintage Weller Soldering Station

 Some More Prehistory

 Several years ago my former employer relocated manufacturing – from Switzerland first to the UK, and shortly after that to China.
 During this time a lot of tools, components, test and measuring gear, you name it, were literally thrown away at the Swiss HQ.
 I couldn’t stand letting some of these go.
 Among other things, I rescued several vintage Weller Magnastat soldering stations.
-They had been heavily used and needed quite a bit of cleaning, spare parts, a lot of elbow grease, and, most of all, some TLC.
-I even upgraded them with the solution mentioned in the last two steps of this instructable.
+They had been heavily used and needed quite a bit of cleaning, spare parts, some elbow grease, and a lot of TLC.
+I even upgraded them with the solution mentioned later in step 8 of this instructable.

 I had no use for them at the time, so I donated them to my friendly neigbourhood fab lab – which means there is nothing in stock for my relative.
 As they are expensive when purchased off the shelf, they are hardly affordable for a beginner.

 But there is, of course, a different way: In an online auction, I managed to snag one for little money.
-No wonder, it was manufactured in 1976 (!), it showed signs of heavy use, and needed quite a bit of care.
+No wonder, it was manufactured in 1976 (!), showed signs of heavy use and needed quite a bit of care.

 Enter: the Cleaners